mstamos/microreact/README.md

 Feel free to open a new issue if you find any mistakes or you want further explanations or you want to suggest something else.
 I am quite new on React and Testing so I tried to do my best.

-This repo doesn't officially supported by [Discover Meteor](http://www.discovermeteor.com).
+This repo isn't officially supported by [Discover Meteor](http://www.discovermeteor.com).